sigmacomputing/sigmaquickstarts/site/sigmaguides/src/google_analytics_4_template/google_analytics_4_template.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Install and configure Snowflake's Google Analytcs Raw Data Connector
+## Install and configure Snowflake's Google Analytics Raw Data Connector
 Duration: 10

 Once your Google Analytics data is in BigQuery, it's time to install the GARD Connector.
 To do that, find the [Snowflake Connector for Google Analytics Raw Data](https://app.snowflake.com/marketplace/listing/GZSTZTP0KKC/snowflake-snowflake-connector-for-google-analytics-raw-data) listing on the Snowflake Marketplace.